epicmine99/Notes-From-UofT/review.md

 ## D4 - Project Review

-Please fill in the template below.
-Some suggestions have been provided to help you understand how to answer each segment.

-Before submission, please replace the suggestions (in italics) with your answers.
-You can keep the prompts though.

 ### Project Name: PNYX
 ### Team Name, Team Number: Team 7, Project 25
 ### Github Link: [https://github.com/csc301-2024-s/25-pnyx](https://github.com/csc301-2024-s/25-pnyx)